 How do I know what type of acne I have?

-Acne is a common skin condition that affects many people, including adult men and women.
-It can manifest in different forms and has multiple causes.
+Acne is a common skin condition affecting many people, including adult men and women.
+It can manifest itself in different forms and has multiple causes.
 Understanding what type of acne you have is crucial to choosing the right treatment.
-Here is a guide to help you identify the different types of acne and their characteristics.
+Here's a guide to help you identify the different types of acne and their characteristics.

 What are the different types of acne?